Skip to main content

 Multiple Choice Questions

-• Provide at least two answer options.
-Type the responses in the answer text fields.
+Provide at least two answer options by typing them into the answer fields.

-• To label an answer as correct, click the circle button to the left of the correct answer, a green check will appear.
+To mark an answer as correct, click the circle button to the left of the option.
+A green checkmark will appear.

-• If multiple answers are labelled as correct, students must select all of them to get full credit.
+• If more than one answer is marked correct, students must select all correct answers to receive full credit.

-• If no answers are labelled as correct, this question will not be automatically graded.
-This is useful for poll type questions that aren't meant to be graded.
+• If no answers are marked correct, the question will not be automatically graded.
+This is useful for poll-style or opinion questions.

 True/False Questions

-• Provide a statement that students can either select as True or False.
+Enter a statement that students can mark as True or False.

-• Indicate the correct answer by selecting True or False below the question text.
+Select the correct answer (True or False) below the question text.

 Short Answer Questions